March 23 Movement: Continued clashes

 Exasperated by the perceived inaction of the EACRF, the Congolese government sought assistance from the Southern African Development Community (SADC).
 On 8 May, SADC approved the deployment of a military force to support the DRC's efforts to restore stability in eastern Congo.
 Meanwhile, the Congolese government intensified its collaboration with local militias.
 On 6 March, Minister of Higher Education Butondo Muhindo Nzangi announced that local armed groups would be incorporated as reservists within the FARDC.
 On 4 May, the Congolese parliament passed a law formally establishing a reserve corps, fostering the creation of numerous militias under the banner of wazalendo ("patriots" in Swahili).
 These militias were concentrated near M23-controlled areas, though some emerged in other conflict zones such as Beni Territory and Lubero Territory.
 Simultaneously, private military companies increased their presence, with approximately 900 personnel operating in North Kivu by late May 2023.
 These forces also engaged in training Congolese soldiers at the Mubambiro military base near Goma.
 The United States condemned the presence of RDF troops in the DRC and, in August 2023, imposed sanctions on Rwandan General Andrew Nyamvumba for his alleged role in supporting M23.

 In early 2024, diplomatic efforts led by Angola sought to revive peace talks between the DRC and Rwanda.
 After the two presidents failed to meet in Addis Ababa during an African Union summit in February, Angola facilitated separate meetings with each leader.
 A ministerial meeting was subsequently held in Luanda in March to lay the groundwork for a summit.
 Under pressure from international donors, particularly the United States, the DRC committed to developing a plan to neutralize FDLR.
-Rwanda, in turn, indicated that it would reassess its defensive measures upon the plan's implementation.
+Rwanda indicated that it would reassess its defensive measures upon the plan's implementation.
 As part of broader diplomatic efforts, discussions between the Congolese and Rwandan governments took place in Geneva on 15 May under the auspices of the United Nations High Commissioner for Refugees (UNHCR).
 Both parties agreed to pursue constructive dialogue to facilitate the return of refugees residing in Rwanda and Uganda, addressing one of M23's longstanding demands.
-However, progress on this front has since stagnated.
+Progress on this front has since stagnated.
 Despite regional mediation efforts and the involvement of multiple international actors, the conflict remains unresolved.
 M23 continues to exert significant influence in eastern DRC, while tensions between Kinshasa and Kigali persist.